rachaelcox/data_viz_demo/README.md

-# Code Along Webinar: Data visualization in R
+# Code Along Webinar: Data Visualization in R
 Repository for the data visualization Code Along webinar

 # Accessing the RStudio Cloud server